lucyamy/LapX9C10X/README.md

 void writeNVM();
 ----------------
-Writes the current wiper position to the chip’s non-volatile memory.
+Writes the current wiper position to the chipâ€™s non-volatile memory.